OSInside/kiwi/doc/source/building/build_in_buildservice.rst

        <!-- image description with the profiles foo_profile and bar_profile
      </image>

-  and :file:`_multibuild` would have the following contents:
+  The file :file:`_multibuild` would have the following contents:

   .. code-block:: xml